davidarchanjo/spring-certified-developer-study-guide/README.md

 * `@PropertySource` - used to load values from property files — the values can be accessed from [Environment](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/core/env/Environment.html) or injected by the @Value annotation;

+* `@ConfigurationProperties` - used to map resource files such as properties or YAML files to Java Bean object.

+* `@EnableConfigurationProperties` - enables support for `@ConfigurationProperties` annotated classes in our application.

 # SPRING BOOT BASICS AND AUTO CONFIGURATION